Cajun Fried Turkey Recipe (Crispy, Juicy & Honey-Glazed)

 For the Gravy

-• 4 Tbsp flour (Make It Happen Seasoned Flour or season to taste)
+• 4 tablespoon flour (Make It Happen Seasoned Flour or season to taste)

 • 2 cups chicken stock (from your drip pan or leftover injection mix)